alireza-kargar/alireza-kargar.github.io/index.md

 - **Mentor** in Advanced Robotics & Intelligent Systems Lab, University of Tehran.
   - *Trained the Introduction of SolidWorks, 3D Print, Arduino and MATLAB to new members.*

-- **Teaching Assistant** in College of Engineering, Islamic Azad University, West Tehran Branch.
+- **Teaching Assistant** in College of Engineering, Islamic Azad University.
  - Statics course TA: *Supervisor of students Homework.*
  - programming Mentor: *MATLAB & Simulink*